Morocco

 The next day we visited Francshhoek, famous for its wines, situated in a beautiful mountain encircled valley.
 Whereas Stellenbosch was very Dutch, Francshhoek was an area which French people settled.
 Both very smart places.
 The tour included a stop at a superb botanical garden in Kirstenbosch

 The hotel in Stellenbosch (one of the Protea group), was bordered by golf links and full of golfers.
-Although we managed pretty well I would recommend anyone booking that would do well to get a car as it is 3 miles out of Stellenbosch and, strangely, taxis in South Africa do not seem to be marked as such and we were at a loss as to how to find one.
+Although we managed pretty well I would recommend anyone booking there would do well to get a car as it is 3 miles out of Stellenbosch and, strangely, taxis in South Africa do not seem to be marked as such and we were at a loss as to how to find one.
 We had been warned about problems such as mugging and other security problems but we did not come across any examples.
 People were universally friendly and one did not just feel it was just because we were tourists.
 There were a few youngsters in Cape Town hoping for handouts but not as bad as London, despite the terrible unemployment rate.

 We returned to Cape Town airport and flew to Port Elizabeth where we picked up a car and were escorted to the Hopewell Private Game Reserve about 35 miles from PE.
 This was indeed a privilege.
 The game reserve has only been established a few years but already has dozens of animals, including elephants, giraffe, zebra, white rhino, hippos, scores of antelope - (at least a dozen different breeds) - and, the star of the show, a couple of adult cheetah, who have recently had three cubs, now growing fast.